person·Writing·1960s–2020s

 Pictures in the Mind

-She started Play It as It Lays with two images: white space and a woman picking up a house phone in a Las Vegas casino at one in the morning.
-She didn't know the story.
-But the images carried enough charge that the novel assembled itself around them.
-A Book of Common Prayer began with a burning plane on a desert, a hotel room in Colombia, and an airport in Panama at 6 a.m.
-None of these told her the plot.
-They coalesced over time.
+*Play It as It Lays* (1970) began from two such images: a stretch of white space, and a woman picking up a house phone in a Las Vegas casino at one in the morning.
+Didion didn't know the story when she began, but the images carried enough charge that the novel eventually assembled itself around them. *A Book of Common Prayer* (1977) began from three images: a burning plane on a desert airstrip, a hotel room in Colombia, and an airport in Panama at six in the morning.
+None of these told her what the plot was going to be.
+They coalesced into the novel over months of attention.

-The method requires patience and a willingness to not know.
-You don't choose the images.
-They choose you.
-Your job is to notice which ones shimmer and stay with them long enough for the work to emerge.
+The practice requires patience and a willingness to work without knowing what you're working on.
+The images are not chosen consciously, which means the practitioner's role is to notice which ones shimmer and to stay with them long enough for the work underneath them to become visible.

 Try It

 Close your eyes for 60 seconds.
-Let an image surface — not one you choose, but one that arrives.
-A place, a face, a moment, an object.
-Open your eyes and write a paragraph describing it in sensory detail.
-Don't explain it.
-Just record what you see.
-Set it aside for 24 hours.
-Come back and ask: what story is this the beginning of?
+Let an image surface without consciously selecting one, whether it's a place, a face, a moment, or an object.
+Open your eyes and write a paragraph describing it in sensory detail, with no explanation attempted.
+Set the paragraph aside for 24 hours.
+Come back to it tomorrow and ask what story this image is the beginning of, then write the first paragraph of that story.

 The Method